OpenCTI-Platform/docs/docs/usage/delete-restore.md

 ## Restore

-Restoring an element will create it again in the platform with the same information it had before it has been deleted.
+Restoring an element creates it again in the platform with the same information it had before its deletion.
-It will also restore all the relationships from or to this object, that have been also deleted when deleting the object.
+It also restores all the relationships from or to this object, that have been also deleted during the deletion operation.
-If the object had attached files (uploaded or exported), they will be also restored.
+If the object had attached files (uploaded or exported), they are also restored.

 ![Trash restore confirm](assets/trash-restore-confirm.png)

 ## Permanent delete

-We can also delete permanently the object, its relationships, and attached files.
+From the Trash panel, it is also possible to delete permanently the object, its relationships, and attached files.

 ![Trash delete confirm](assets/trash-delete-confirm.png)